Falcons snap five-game losing streak

 In addition, the Falcons won just their second Mountain West Conference tournament game in program history, defeating Colorado State, 66-63.
 It marked the first time during the MWC Championship that the ninth seed had posted a win over the fourth-seeded team.

 Under Williams' leadership, Air Force has broken numerous program single-season records in the Division I era, including points scored, rebounds, field goal percentage, three-point field goal percentage, assists and free throws made and attempted.
-The Falcons have also won the Mountain West Conference's "Pack the House Challenge" in back-to-back seasons, setting a new home attendance record in 2011 as 2,907 fans watched the Colorado State game on Jan.
+The Falcons also won the Mountain West Conference's "Pack the House Challenge" in back-to-back seasons (2011-12), setting a new home attendance record in 2011 as 2,907 fans watched the Colorado State game on Jan.
 25.

 Williams arrived at the Academy from the University of South Florida, where she served as an assistant coach for two seasons (2008-10).
 While at USF, Williams helped lead the Bulls to a pair of WNIT appearances, including a WNIT championship during the 2008-09 campaign.
 The Bulls finished that year with a 27-10 overall record, including an amazing 19-2 mark in non-conference competition.
 In addition, USF posted an 8-8 ledger in the ultra-competitive Big East Conference before falling to national champion Connecticut in the quarterfinals of the league tournament.